Bryan Appleyard is a journalist and author.

 “I understand, because you can’t really trust a 94-year-old with national secrets,” he said.

-Lovelock’s intelligence work and patriotism are, at first glance, paradoxical.
+Lovelock’s intelligence work and patriotism are, at first glance, paradoxical to this other work.
 One part of him is a rebel, an evader of institutions, a dissenter, an outlier; the other part is an establishment figure.
 So establishment, in fact, that he has been made a “Companion of Honour” — a royally created group, membership of which is restricted to 65 people.

 But perhaps it is not a paradox.
 The independent, free-thinking dissenter is a familiar figure in English history and, from the first moment I met him, I had this uncanny feeling I was talking to England as it is or should be — eccentric but truth-telling.